 The trend for feature walls has come to an end in favour of making the kitchen the main focal point.
 Colours set the tone of the design and space and can make even the most ordinary objects interesting.
 Instead of keeping the kitchen light and bringing in splashes of colour with decoration, the idea is that the kitchen is the centre of attention whilst accessories complement the overall look.

-For the 2018 – 2019 season, there’s an array of colour choices which range from deep yellows, forest greens, intense blues, burnt oranges and terracotta reds.
+For 2019, there’s an array of colour choices which range from deep yellows, forest greens, intense blues, burnt oranges and terracotta reds.
 The dark, bold colours aren’t only restricted to the cabinets – they are also flowing on to the worktops and, as a rule of thumb, the darker the colour, the bigger the statement.

 Two – Toned

 Another statement trend is mixing two very opposite materials, such as timber and metal, with the addition of natural materials, like clay.
 Also, we’re seeing a lot more variations of wood grains and shades being combined in the same space.
 This trend can also be combined with the bold colour movement, as the two striking trends complement each other beautifully.

 Gold and shiny metals fused with natural tones balance each other out – the warm feel of the wood with the warmer toned metals create a composed scheme.
 Wood is making a comeback and the previous trends of the wood being painted over or distressed has gone.

 The approach of natural earthy colours in a contemporary setting with polished copper or gold gives the overall feel of a warm, inviting setting with style and substance.
 Dark woods such as walnut or dark oak veneers add texture and can create statement cabinetry and bespoke shelving.